ShiroKazane/MaterialYou/README.md

 #### Openasar

-Copy and paste the contents of [MaterialYouColors.theme.css](https://github.com/JustAlittleWolf/Material-You-Discord-Theme/blob/main/MaterialYouColors.theme.css) into Theming and restart Discord
+Copy and paste the contents of [MaterialYouColors.theme.css](https://github.com/ShiroKazane/Material-You-Discord-Theme/blob/main/MaterialYouColors.theme.css) into Theming and restart Discord

 #### Better Discord

-Download the latest [Release](https://github.com/JustAlittleWolf/Material-You-Discord-Theme/releases) and drop it into your Themes folder
+Download the latest [Release](https://github.com/ShiroKazane/Material-You-Discord-Theme/releases) and drop it into your Themes folder

 ### Customization

 In the main css file you will find some variables that you can change to match your desired color theme perfectly

-* `--myc-background-hue`: specify which color will be used for the background.
+* `--background-hue`: specify which color will be used for the background.
 It is set to 0 by default which is Red.
 You can find the Hue of your favourite color by going to [htmlcolorcodes](https://htmlcolorcodes.com/color-picker/), selecting your color and copying the value next to "H".
-* `--myc-background-saturation`: change how saturated the background color will be.
+* `--background-saturation`: change how saturated the background color will be.
 A lower value will result in a more gray-ish image.
 If you are using light mode, you probably need to increase this value by a lot.
-* `--myc-background-lightness`: change how bright the background color will be.
+* `--background-lightness`: change how bright the background color will be.
-* `--myc-link-lightness`: change how brightly links are displayed.
+* `--link-lightness`: change how brightly links are displayed.
 You probably need to lower this value a bit if you are using light mode.
-* `--myc-ui-lightness`: change how bright the Discord logo and some buttons are.
+* `--ui-lightness`: change how bright the Discord logo and some buttons are.
 With bright colors like yellow reducing this value improves readability in the settings page.

 ### Preview